Welcome to Temple Israel Center

 No front page content has been created yet.

-Temple Israel Center will be transitioning to the Conservative Movement’s new prayerbook, Siddur Lev Shalem.
-We are offering our congregants the opportunity to make personal dedications (in honor of and/or in memory of ...) for the siddurim.
-This is a beautiful way to remember, honor or recognize someone special by passing on the Jewish text from generation to generation.
+Temple Israel Center has transitioned to the Conservative Movement’s prayerbook, Siddur Lev Shalem.
+We are offering our congregants the opportunity to make personal dedications (in honor of and/or in memory of...) for the siddurim.
+This is a beautiful way to remember, honor, or recognize someone special by passing on the Jewish text from generation to generation.